robertsonandrew/hugo-xyz/README.md

     *   **Conditional Logic**: If the banner's HTML is **not** present, the script ensures the "reopen" button is hidden and does nothing else.
     *   **Full Functionality**: If the banner HTML **is** present, the script proceeds to:
         *   Read the configuration by parsing the JSON from the `<script id="quote-banner-data">` tag.
-        *   Handle the random selection and display of quotes.
+    *   Handle the random selection and display of quotes (no loading placeholder; fade-only).
+    *   Supports selection modes:
+      - random: pure random each rotation
+      - cycle (default): no repeats within a cycle; optional category weights
+  *   Honor an optional showDelay (ms) before sliding the banner into view on first load.
         *   Manage the banner's state (open/closed) by toggling the `quote-banner-open` class on the `<body>` tag.
         *   Listen for clicks on the close and reopen buttons.
         *   Use `localStorage` to remember the user's choice to keep the banner closed across page loads.